clayne/SSEModdingGuide/README.md

 ## Setting Up MO2

-This section will explain the virtual directory, and how to set up your game for MO2.
+This section will explain the virtual directory and how to set up your game for MO2.

 ### Instances, a Virtual Game Directory

-A **Instance** will need to be created every time you add a game to MO2.
+An _Instance_ will need to be created every time you add a game to MO2.
 Instances are folders where mods and configurations for your games are stored.
 In normal circumstances, a game will read its own directory to load the content and mods installed.
 However, with MO2, the program will redirect the game towards the Instance folder, making the game think that it is reading its own directory.
-The reason for the Instance is to keep the game's directory as clean as possible, allowing users to add or delete mods with ease.
+The reason for having an Instance is to keep the game's directory as clean as possible, allowing users to add or delete mods with ease.
+The image below is an illustration of MO2 redirecting the Skyrim.exe to the MO2 folder.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Virtual.png)